 “The need for the Hear Our Heart Ear Bus was huge.
 We didn’t realise until we started going out into the schools just how much of a difference it actually made.”

-The Ear Bus is based in Dubbo and visits a range of communities including Nyngan, Trangie, Warren, Gilgandra, Wellington and Yeoval and Narromine.
+The Ear Bus is based in Dubbo.
+However, it visits a range of communities including Nyngan, Trangie, Warren, Gilgandra, Wellington and Yeoval and Narromine.

 The aim is to provide health education, targeted hearing testing and free access to ear specialists.